 Our roots may be grounded in primary care, but we haven’t stopped there!
-Over the past five years, NEPA Community Health Care has expanded both centers and services throughout the region.
+NEPA Community Health Care has since expanded both centers and services throughout the region.
 In 2015, the introduction of mental and behavioral health service lines positioned NEPA Community Health Care as the county’s designated outpatient mental health provider.
 Shortly after in January 2016, support from the Moses Taylor Foundation, the Office of Mental Health & Substance Abuses Services (OMHSAS) and Mr. Joe Hunt made the Matthew W. Stahl Memorial Health Center a reality for the Montrose community.
+Then, with tremendous support once again from the Moses Taylor Foundation and the collective momentum of the Greenfield Township community, the Andrew C. Mazza Memorial Health Center opened its doors in April 2018, marking our entry into Lackawanna county.
+Finally, in testament to the strength and longevity of our partnership with the Moses Taylor Foundation, dental services were launched in March 2021.
+Both the Appalachian Regional Commission and AllOne Charities provided equally vital support to move these services from vision to reality, and we are grateful for their contributions to our history.

 We could not be more excited about the future of our organization and the countless ways there are to continue positively impacting our community.
-We hope that your family will feel the benefit of our presence here and know that there will always be a place for you at NEPA Community Health Care!
+We hope that your family feels the benefit of our presence here!

 About the Health Center Program